Buying a home - step by step

 - you have enough life insurance in place already or

 However, your lender can insist on you having the cover and can refuse you a mortgage if you cannot get it.
 Most mortgage lenders offer to arrange mortgage protection insurance for you when you apply for a mortgage.
 You do not have to take the mortgage protection policy your lender offers you and you are free to shop around for a suitable policy.

 While you are looking for a property, you should also look to hire a solicitor to do the ‘conveyancing’ – this is the legal work to transfer ownership of the property from the seller to you.
-A solicitor will guide you through this legal process, will look after the paperwork and will ensure that rights and ownership have been transferred correctly to you.
 It is a good idea to choose a solicitor before you start looking at properties, because as soon as you have an offer accepted, the estate agent will ask for your solicitor’s details to pass onto the seller’s solicitor.

 Solicitor’s fees vary and may be either a percentage of the price of the home, or a flat fee.
 You will usually be charged additional fees for things like telephone, postage, search fees and registering deeds.
 So, before you choose a solicitor, shop around and ask several different solicitors for written quotes and details about their professional fees and other costs.

 See our Finding a Solicitor guide for more information